copper-engine/copper-monitoring/README.md

 # Copper Monitoring With Docker
+Quick creation of docker image can be done by running `./start.sh --dockerize`

+## Notes for dockerized Copper Monitoring
 Port 8080 should be binded to hosts port 8080 due to internal mapping to jolokia `docker run -p 8080:8080 copper-monitoring`